 II.
 Primary adjudication:

 The decision about whether there has been a violation of the College’s Code of Conduct regarding sexual misconduct (including sexual assault) will be made by a hearing panel of three staff members.
-The panel will be drawn from a pool of trained staff.
+The panel will be drawn from a pool of staff trained in hearing cases of this kind.
 If such a violation is found to have taken place, then the same panel also determines a sanction.
 Two “yes” votes are necessary for a finding that there has been a violation.

 a.
 For each case the panel will be appointed by the Dean of the College.
 The panel will ordinarily consist a member of the office of the Dean of the College plus two additional staff.
 The complainant and respondent will have the opportunity to state whether there are those they feel should not participate in the panel due to bias or any other reason which would prevent them from making a fair assessment of the evidence.
 The final decision on any such requests for recusal will be made by the Dean of the College.